Resident Canada Geese

 Another method of being certain that no additional geese are added to "your gaggle" of lawn cows is to feed them birth control.
 A mother with goslings walking around your parking lot and streets in your neighborhood can cause accidents and injuries to humans and the geese.
 We receive countless calls each year from businesses owners who have had the opportunity to addle or administer birth control and eliminate the dangers involved with young wandering in inappropriate places dangerous to them and their patrons.
 Birth control is a simple, inexpensive method to eliminate the young.
 Birth control is 100% effective, but remember, goslings can be walked in from areas other than your own and you can still, at times, end up with goslings that were not born on your property.

 Birth control for a Resident Canada goose costs approximately $12 to $15 per goose and the cost of the automated feeders at each location, set-up and labor.
 The problem with birth control is securing the automatic feeders from theft.
 This is difficult to do so, often times, cheaply made feeders are therefore used in case of theft, so they frequently malfunction and goslings are born.
 In you are in a high traffic area, we would be concerned about the feeders and how we would secure them.

 Canada goose harassment is 100% worthless and senseless once the nests have been made.
 Once nesting has occurred, there is no turning back.
-You will have those geese, and possibly more, for the duration until the goslings can fly, until you decide to pay somebody to relocate them again or are proactive and addle them/use decoys.
-In Oklahoma, you can only relocate during certain time periods.
+You will have those geese, and possibly more, for the duration until the goslings can fly, until you are proactive and addle them/use decoys.
 The geese typically return to the same site that fall or in time for the next nesting season.

 Harassment attempts can be done in many countless different ways.
 Well trained goose dogs or quality remote controlled land, air, and water vehicles can be deployed, propane cannons, other noise makers can be utilized, and the list goes on.